The Team is made up of Permanent and incremental staff including:

 Front Desk /Admin Assistant

 Glenn maintains the assets in the harbour.
 A natural engineer growing up among engines and sails.
 He has sailed these Essex waters all his life and has strong affiliations with Brightlingsea Sailing Club and the Colne Yacht Club.
 A commercially endorsed RYA Yachtsman and power boat, with exceptional boat handling skills.
-He is no stranger to the race podium at the yacht club in his race challenging Notorious which is kept on a mooring in the harbour.
+He is no stranger to the race podium at the yacht club in his race challenging Fable which is kept on a mooring in the harbour.